chrissyhroberts/Badger2040_PH/README.md

 The Badger 2040 is a really neat device that puts a programmable python-based OS on to a credit-card sized device that comes complete with some buttons (essentially a D pad + enter) and a small e-ink screen.

+At the moment, this is an early prototype of the concept, which we hope to develop further in the near future.

 Key features are

 * This can be used as a data entry or health records device for research and clinical trials.